Ganga (goddess): Iconography

 Ganga stone statue, 8th century AD, Ellora.
 Currently at National Museum, New Delhi, India.

 Ganga is described as the melodious, the fortunate, the cow that gives much milk, the eternally pure, the delightful, the body that is full of fish, affords delight to the eye and leaps over mountains in sport, the bedding that bestows water and happiness, and the friend or benefactor of all that lives.

 Since the Vedic period, the Ganges river has been considered the holiest of all rivers by Hindus.
 Ganga is also personified as a goddess and worshipped as Goddess Ganga.
 She holds an important place in the Hindu pantheon.
 Ganga is represented as a fair-complexioned woman, wearing a white crown and sitting on a crocodile.
 She holds a water lily in her right hand and a flute in her left.
 When shown with four hands she carries a water-pot, a lily, and a rosary, and has one hand in a protective mode.
 The Rigveda mentions Ganga but more of her is said in the Puranas.

 Ganga is depicted four-armed and mounted on a crocodile or enthroned surrounded by crocodiles.
 In one of the iconography in Maha Virat-rupa, she holds a jar of amrita, rosary, lotus and varada mudra.
-She may be depicted in other ways holding only a kalasha (or 2 replacing lotus) and lotus, while other 2 hands in varada and abhaya mudra.
+She may be depicted in other ways holding only a kalasha (or 2 replacing lotus) and lotus, while other 2 hands in varadamudra and abhaya mudra.

 Another depiction popular especially in Bengal shows her holding shankha, chakra (discus), lotus and abhaya mudra, with the kalasha releasing her holy water.

 In Brahma Vaivarta Purana, Ganga is often depicted with her divine mount, the makara – an animal with the head of a crocodile and tail of a dolphin.